openKolibri/klais-16/readme.md

 | Wuxi I-CORE Electronics | AiP1640  |

 #### Microcontroller
 STMicroelectronics's [STM8S003] is a very low-cost microcontroller for cost sensitive applications, but provides a reasonable host of features.
-It has a wide votlage range of 2.95V to 5.5V, internal 16Mhz clock, UART that can be clocked at up to 1Mbps, pleanty of timers, and 28 I/O. As well as other features that are not being used like a 10b ADC, SPI/I2C hardware, and low power modes.
+It has a wide votlage range of `2.95V` to `5.5V`, internal 16Mhz clock, UART that can be clocked at up to 1Mbps, plenty of timers, and 28 I/O. As well as other features that are not being used like a 10b ADC, SPI/I2C hardware, and low power modes.

 ![IMG-STM8S003]

 #### Power supply
 The input power is rated at `5V`, and the current drawn is dependent on the number of lit LEDs and the color of the display.
-Each segment has 100 uF + 10 uF of bulk capacitance, as well as decoupling on all the chips so it should be robust against a unstable power supply.
+Each segment has `100 uF` + `10 uF` of bulk capacitance, as well as decoupling on all the chips so it should be robust against a unstable power supply.
 There is no reverse polarity or overvoltage protection as that is the responsibility of the intergrator.
-The table below shows some current draws, with the full table of all the models and charachters [available][asciiCurrent] along with mesurement metadology.
+The table below shows some current draws, with the full table of all the models and characters [available][asciiCurrent] along with mesurement methodology.

 Maximum power draw is 1.6W at max brightness and all segments lit.
-Temperature rise above ambient after two hours is [temp rise].
+Temperature rise above ambient after two hours is 15.9°C (61°F).

 | Display  | `RED` Full Brightness (mA) | `RED` Min Brightness (mA) |
 | -------- | --------------------------:| -------------------------:|